No results for ""

 Conclusion

 In this guide, we present three use cases for LaunchDarkly Experimentation that cover app notification optimization, measuring the value of third-party libraries, and testing trial account conversions.
-For more examples of what you can measure with metrics, read Choosing a metric type.
+For more examples of what you can measure with metrics, read Choose a metric type.

 We hope this guide gets you started on the path to creating your own experiments.
 To learn more about our Experimentation feature, read Experimentation.